07534 894 161 | linkedIn | Facebook

 Website URL: http://https://www.linkedin.com/in/jamaluddinuk/

-He is a fellow of the Royal Society of Arts, Manufactures and Commerce, and a member of the Institution of Engineering and Technology, and the Royal Historical Society.
+He is a fellow of the Royal Society of Arts, Manufactures and Commerce; a member of the Institution of Engineering and Technology, the Royal Historical Society, Enfield Society and IEEE; and Governor at the Royal National Lifeboat Institution.

 Amanda has lived in Seven Dials for 20 years with her husband and, latterly, her daughter.
 Her professional experience is mainly in banking and corporate finance and she has acted as finance director for several growth companies over the past 15 years.
 But her personal interests are more arts orientated, so she says that serving on the Seven Dials Trust is a pleasure in terms of history, architecture and public realm aesthetics.
 Amanda’s other charitable activities include serving on the UK Board of HOPE Worldwide since 1995, and working to represent the local community as Vice-Chair and a trustee of the Covent Garden Community Association.